-Belinda Corpuz is a Filipina Canadian, Toronto-based multidisciplinary artist: vocalist, musician, composer, actor and creator.
+Belinda Corpuz is a Filipina Canadian, Toronto-based multidisciplinary artist: actor, vocalist, musician, composer, creator.

 Known for her versatility and lyrical sound, Belinda performs throughout Toronto at various venues with her band (self-titled), as well as the Element Choir, and other collaborative music & art multidisciplinary groups.
 She has performed in festivals and events around Ontario, including, both the Toronto and Waterloo Sofar Music Concert Series, Nuit Blanche - Toronto, the TD Toronto Jazz Festival, MABUHAY!
 Philippine Festival in Toronto, the Friday Night

 Performance Residency at the Art Gallery of Ontario, the Unionville Concert Series, and the Philippine National Day Celebration in Ottawa, at the special invitation of the Philippine Ambassador.
 Her newly released debut EP, All I Am, has garnered attention and radio-play across Canada, including an exclusive feature on CBC Radio’s Fresh Air.
 Her song “Waiting” was also featured on CBC Radio’s Metro Morning with Matt Galloway.